dbuscombe-usgs/doodle_labeller/README.md

 This file can be saved anywhere and called anything, but it must have the `.json` format extension.

 Note that if you get errors reading your config file, it is probably because you have put commas where you shouldn't, or have left commas out

+Also note that the program uses an average of label image estimated using the specified `theta_col` and `theta_spat`, 2 x `theta_col` and 2 x `theta_spat`, and 0.5 x `theta_col` and 0.5 x `theta_spat`.
+This increases performance, and lessens the pressure on the user to specify those parameters exactly.
+The suggested values work for most cases.

 ## Run doodler.py